MichaelCurrin/code-cookbook/recipes/jekyll/project-files/config.md

 This value is ignored usually - it only applied for a prod build, that is:

-- When deploying to Github Pages.
+- When deploying to GitHub Pages.
 - When wetting JEKYLL_ENV='production' as an environment variable locally or on Netlify.

 It is recommended to set this at least for the canonical tag to be aware of the full domain,